 5. PROTEIN IS LOW GI

-GI or glycemic index as it’s otherwise known, is the rate in which the carbohydrates/or sugars in a food take to be broken down and used for energy – or stored as fat as the case may be.
-The higher the GI, the faster those sugars hit the bloodstream, which is a bad thing in most situations (but different during or after intense training when the muscles need to be refueled quickly) because it promotes fat storage – unfortunately for us the dangerous belly fat kind too.
+GI, or glycemic index as it’s otherwise known, is the rate in which the carbohydrates/sugars in a food take to be broken down and used for energy; or stored as fat as the case may be.
+The higher the GI the faster these sugars hit the bloodstream, which is a bad thing in most situations (but different during or after intense training when the muscles need to be refueled quickly) because it promotes fat storage, and unfortunately for us it’s the dangerous belly fat kind too.

 Eating a low GI diet and eating low carbs foods is not only crucial to weight loss and maintenance, but it also lowers your chances of obesity, type 2 diabetes, heart disease, metabolic syndrome, and even some cancers.
 Protein contains virtually NO carbohydrates at all, and is the very reason why a high protein diet will boost your weight loss efforts.

 FYI – Many protein powders contain very little carbs, making them the perfect filling fat burning snack or meal replacement.

 - AFTER A WORKOUT – To aid with muscle repair and growth.

 - BEFORE A MEAL – To up the protein amount of the whole meal, AND to stop you from over-eating.
 If you do this you can give yourself a much smaller serving of carbs with your meal and still feel completely satiated and fuller for longer.

 - BEFORE BED – If you need a snack before bed, then a protein shake is just the ticket as it will help with muscle repair and growth overnight; but I wouldn’t do this with protein powders that have added greens as they can be stimulating.

 Eating specific metabolism boosting foods and drinking these effective fat burning drinks alongside a high protein diet will help you torch that unwanted fat even faster.
-If you make these a part of your daily habits for life then you hopefully won’t ever need to worry about your weight again, and more importantly you can keep that dangerous, disease causing belly fat to a minimum – a thing that is just as important as those aesthetic benefits!
+If you make these a part of your daily habits for life then you hopefully won’t ever need to worry about your weight again, and more importantly you can keep that dangerous, disease causing belly fat to a minimum – a thing that is just as important as any aesthetic benefits!